Threads and processes

 Many Numpy functions unlock the GIL.
 Try to sort two randomly

-generated arrays using numpy.sort
+generated arrays using numpy.sort in parallel.

 Multiprocessing